PolideaInternal/airflow-breeze-gcp-extension/README.setup.md

 Running the environment for the first time performs the following actions:

-* Checkout the incubator-airflow project from your fork and place it in the workspace specified. (if you omit workspace, the "default" workspace is used).
-The project is checked out in <WORKSPACE>/incubator-airflow directory
+* Checkout the incubator-airflow project from your fork and place it in the workspace specified (in "workspaces/<WORKSPACE_NAME>" subfolders of the airflow-breeze project.
+If you omit workspace, the "default" workspace is used.
+The project is checked out in `workspaces/<WORKSPACE>/incubator-airflow` directory

 * In case project id is already configured for Airflow Breeze by your team, it checks-out project's configuration to <WORKSPACE>/airflow-breeze-config directory.
 More info about